 5. MFA on every admin and remote-access account

 Multi-factor authentication on every Microsoft 365 / Google Workspace admin, every firewall admin, every VPN account, every cloud console.
 Use authenticator apps (Microsoft Authenticator, Google Authenticator) or FIDO2 hardware keys (YubiKey, Google Titan) - SMS-based MFA is now considered weak.
-Standard cost: free for most platforms, AED 200-400 per YubiKey.
+Standard cost: free for most platforms, Request a quote per YubiKey.

 6. Encrypted backups with 3-2-1 rule